 Earnings Per Click = $500 / 1,000 clicks = $0.50

 But how are you supposed to know those numbers if you’re not yet ranking for the keyword?
 Well, there are a couple of options.
 First, you can buy some advertisements on the keyword through a pay-per-click ad program like Google AdWords.
 Track how many clicks you receive from that keyword and how many sales those visitors make, and you can easily calculate your Earnings Per Click.
 Another option is to estimate your Earnings Per Click based upon the performance of a similar keyword.
+As a note, we suggest using SEO vs. PPC as your main strategy when starting out as the ROI is better for companies starting out.

 If the above sounds like too much work, the “Easy Way” to calculate your Earnings Per Click is to base it upon the average Cost Per Click for that keyword on Google AdWords.
 The basis for this is that many advertisers are willing to bid right up to the value of a click, so in essence you are piggybacking on the work the advertisers have already done calculating their respective Earnings Per Click.
 To get the Google AdWords Earnings Per Click, search your keyword on Google’s Keyword Planner (a free Google AdWords account is required to use the Keyword Planner).